translate/pootle/docs/features/templates.rst

 Translation templates
 =====================

-.. warning:: The whole concept around *templates* has been redefined in version 2.7, and what's described in this page doesn't work as expected for the time being.
-The related work is tracked in :issue:`3877`.

 Translation templates are translation files that contain only the source text (original text).
 These files are used as a template to create target files for each language.